alrick/reddrop/README.md

 [![Donate](https://dl.dropbox.com/s/78atptrrwraymgb/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EP9QQNXD9BRNE)

+## Compatibility
+Reddrop has been tested with Redmine 2.0.3.
+Let me know if you succeeded run it on other versions.

 ## Install & Uninstall (Redmine 2.0.3)
 ### Before install
 You have to get your own Dropbox's API keys :